swajid/review_and_read_ahead/README.md

                  keep it in email and as positive as possible, but delegate as much as possible e.g. here is software that does that check for you or here is a paper that explains this stuff

+         3b.
 If one cannot stay away from the difficult/lousy person/people subprocess:
                  Work around them (extremely important)
                  Keep work reproducible and keep their comments on record (e.g. Jupyter notebook code review
-                      if it's really necessary, keep notes on OneNote (that has a audio recording feature, ask before meeting starts if that's ok) Don't fall for excuses (can't find link or whatever) / use gantt chart if needed Share sections of work only (use chmod for folder permissions)
+                   3c. if it's really necessary, keep notes on OneNote (that has a audio recording feature, ask before meeting starts if that's ok) Don't fall for excuses (can't find link or whatever) / use gantt chart if needed Share sections of work only (use chmod for folder permissions)
+                 * Difficult/lousy person will be most difficult during sick/parental leave/vacation, so recognize the
+                   pattern in advance for (0) which is why steps 1,2,3 are important and esp 3b & 3c

      Talk out loud